pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       command.
 These are NOT retained after the command is executed.

     Options:
-      -h, --help  Show this message and exit.
+      --help  Show this message and exit.

     Commands:
       associators   Get the associated classes for the CLASSNAME.